TritonDataCenter/rfd/rfd/0034/README.md

   to the target instance (this is what the sdc-migrate script does, but it also reserves the IP addresses so that they are not lost)?

-## Other

-- should migration compress the zfs send data?

-- draw up an activity/flow diagram to show what happens (especially in case of failure) in each step of the migration process.

 # Caveats

 - CPU must to be the same on both source and target CN (e.g. 64-bit Intel